paddlr/paddlr/README.md

 ```
 As a referee,
 So I know who's serve is next,
-I would like to be told which player's serve is next
+I would like a next serve indicator
 ```
 ```
 As a referee,